Lona-Development/.github/profile/README.md

 <br>
 <br>
 # How does it work?
-LonaDB is a Open Source Project and can be self-hosted.
-It uses the Node.JS Library "net" to start a socket. <br>
+LonaDB is a Open Source Database which can be self-hosted. <br>
 Requests can be sent from a Client.
-These requests are stringified JSONs containing all data required from the server to operate and give the requested variable's value for example. <br>
+These requests are Binary JSONs containing all data required from the server to operate and give the requested variable's value as an example.
-It sounds more dumb than it is
 <br>
 <br>
 # Where can I install LonaDB?